ecrane314/ce-demo/datastream/README.md

           --mysql-port=3306 --static-ip-connectivity
 ```

+If instead, your source is using private connectivity with VPC peering, you'll need to first establish an IP range in your VPC and establish a peer.

+#TODO add the code for the above.

 Datastream does not handle the gs:// prefix so we just use the bucket name.
 In this case, that's our project name.

 ```